-Traditional books add value to the development of literacy skills, while nurturing a love of books and reading.
+Educators recognize the value of traditional books for early language skills and include them in their curriculums.
 Explore the many ways that hands-on interaction with printed material will benefit your early learners.

-Part of the benefit of introducing, and relying on, traditional books is that there is no shortage of books and printed materials to draw from when we are planning story times.
+Part of the benefit of introducing, and relying on, traditional books is that there is no shortage of books and printed materials to draw from.

 - Books are available at no cost in libraries.